Sumathy Krishnan and Samee Khan, North Dakota State University

 Experimental testing of the solar CO2 hot water heater models in the U.S. and Pakistan were completed and data from the testing compared with modeling studies.
 Modeling results indicated the prototype could perform in all seasons including harsh winter weather conditions in North Dakota.
 However, experimental data showed this model was effective during the spring-summer-fall seasons and during harsh winter conditions required a compressor.
 To-date, this project resulted in 2 journal publications with 4 additional submitted and 5 conference presentations by the researchers.
 Educational impacts included development of two courses: a renewable energy technology course (NDSU) and a post-graduate level course in solar power generation (CIIT).
 Many graduate students worked on this project with three (1 female) at NDSU and two (1 female) at CIIT.

 The solar water heating (Thermosyphon) unit containing 6 evacuated glass tubes was fabricated at the NSDU Mechanical Engineering workshop and methods in filling CO2 were studied.
 Preliminary testing confirmed that CO2 can be a potential candidate for solar water heaters but initial testing was hampered by harsh winter weather conditions in Fargo suggesting that seasonal variation might affect the overall performance requiring further seasonal testing.
+Progress Reports

 Show all progress summaries | Hide progress summaries